lqc120/COSU/README.md

 # COSU
-Here is part of the component about Channel-overcomplete Convolutional Architectures for RGB-D Salient Object Detection
+This is part of the component about "Channel-overcomplete Convolutional Architectures for RGB-D Salient Object Detection" Code update in progress